-WARNING: Wear protective clothing, safety goggles, and approved respiratory protection whenever handling powder or performing maintenence or cleaning procedures.
+WARNING: Wear protective clothing, safety goggles, and approved respiratory protection whenever handling powder or performing maintenance or cleaning procedures.
 Follow the personal protection recommendations included on the Material Safety Data Sheets for each powder used.

-- 1. Press the EXHAUSTER START button and turn the PULSE ON DEMAND switch to the ON DEMAND position. - 2.
+- 1. Press the EXHAUSTER START button and turn the PULSE ON DEMAND switch to the ON-DEMAND position. - 2.
 Measure the initial average air velocity across the booth part openings using a hand-held velometer. - 3.
 Record the cartridge filter and final filter static pressures displayed on the pressure gauges on the system control panel. - 4.
 Disengage the coupling connecting the vacuum conveyor line to the vacuum transfer pan.
 Open the vacuum transfer pan and the cyclone access doors. - 5.
-With the floor rotating, gradually dump the virgin powder onto the floor. - Note the cartridge filter static pressure displayed on the pressure gauge.
+Lift the AeroDeck out of its operating position and set it aside.
+Gradually dump the virgin powder onto the floor in front of the inlet duct opening. - 6.
+Note the cartridge filter static pressure displayed on the pressure gauge.
 If the pressure is less than 3-in. wc, add more powder until the static pressure reaches 3-in. wc. - 7.
 Close the cyclone access doors and vacuum transfer pan.
 Connect the vacuum conveyor line coupling to the vacuum transfer pan. - 8.
 Record the average air velocity across the booth part openings using a hand-held velometer. - 9.
 Record the cartridge filter and final filter static pressure displayed on the pressure gauge.